Birmingham, England: We can visit 2 museums.

 Birmingham museum (center of the city)

 We start with the Birmingham Museum and Art Gallery, opened 1885, in the center of the City.
 Birmingham is the second large city in England.
 I will focus on the Fine Art section of this museum.
 The size and scope of this museum reflects the wealth and power of the city’s economy and trade.
+Please book a time slot ticket for yourself and for the guide.
+New: Private Audio system available.

 History section, a model of what Birmingham market looked like around 1300.